Lessons from a 2008 Heart Attack Survivor

 The Heart-Diabetes Connection: Lessons from a 2008 Heart Attack Survivor

 In 2008, my life changed forever when I suffered a heart attack.
-At the time, I had to learn the hard way what the medical community has known for years: Diabetes and Heart Disease are two sides of the same coin.
+At the time, I had to learn the hard way what the medical community has known for years: diabetes and heart disease are two sides of the same coin.
 If you are managing Type 2 Diabetes, you aren't just fighting a "sugar war"—you are fighting to protect your cardiovascular system.

 Medical Disclaimer: This content is for informational and educational purposes only.
 It does not replace professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider regarding any medical condition.

-Why Diabetes Targets the Heart
+Why Diabetes Raises the Risk of Heart Disease

 My Post-2008 Management Strategy

-Since my heart attack, my focus has been on Vascular Protection.
+Since my heart attack, my focus has been on vascular protection.
 This is why my current regimen isn't just about weight—it's about survival:

 1. Metformin: To reduce the inflammatory markers in my blood.